madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 I introduce two nice ways to handle this, using [collections](https://www.11ty.dev/docs/collections/) as an example.

-## Method 1: Import file and loop over the collection names
+## Method 1: Import file and loop over the collection keys

 Create a file named `collections.js` in your `config` folder.
 Now define all the collections you want to use: